 Myrtle has so much to offer in the way of fun and entertainment.
 You can enjoy many things at the boardwalk area just 2 blocks from the resort.

 After eating some breakfast at the resort restaurant, I headed towards the boardwalk area.
 First, I went to the family fun plaza or center.
-This place is old school beach cool.
-Meaning skeet ball, video games, basketball, baseball machines and more.
-I grew up on this stuff, so I am happy to see that this place keeps these old style games alive and working.
-Playing the old style games transports me back in time.
-In my brain for a moment it is the 1970s again and I am 7-8 years old.
+This place is old-school beach cool.
+Meaning skeet ball, video games, basketball, baseball machines, and more.
+I grew up on this stuff, so I am happy to see that this place keeps these old-style games alive and working.
+Playing old-style games transports me back in time.
+In my brain, for a moment it is the 1970s again and I am 7-8 years old.
 It may not keep my attention as long these days, but it is always such a nice trip down memory lane.

 Do you want to travel and stay in this great beach town for yourself?

-If so, make sure to consider this resort and booking with TZort.
+If so, make sure to consider this resort and book with TZort.